michelescandola/Open-Science-Presentation/README.md

-# multiverse_analysis
+# Open Sciemce

-Presentation for ITRN @ UniVR
+Presentation for UniVR
-1/2/2023
+01/03/2024
 by Michele Scandola

 In order to run this presentation, please download all the directory and install: